0xmzn/OSC22-Linux-Workshop/session-4/README.md

 #### Why adding ./

-This helps bash knowing you are excuting this exact script that is found in the current working directory.
+This helps bash knowing you are executing this exact script that is found in the current working directory.
 On the other hand, when you run a command like `ls`, you don't add `./` because Bash knows where to find it.
 You can replace `./` with the full path of the script, `/tmp/scripts/first-script.sh` in my case.
 You also can do the same thing with system commands like `/usr/bin/ls`

 ![full path](../imgs/full-path-commands.png)